friday27/backend-dev/design_patterns.md

 ### Abstract factory
 ### Builder
 ### Prototype

+The prototype pattern creates objects based on a template of an existing object through cloning.

 ### Singleton

 The singleton pattern is used in scenarios when we need **exactly 1 instance** of a class.